anyproto/docs/basics/anytype-library/relations.md

 # Relations

-### Toggle to the top, center of the page, and find Relations.
+### Select the tab at the top center of the page to view Relations.

-The **Relations** library is organized the same as with **Types**, but your icons are a bit different.&#x20;
+The **Relations** Library is organized the same as with **Types**, but your icons are a bit different.&#x20;

-Clicking on a Relation here will give you the choice to install to your library.&#x20;
+Clicking on a Relation here will give you the choice to install to your Library.&#x20;

 ![](<../../.gitbook/assets/image (39).png>)

-Create a new Relation by clicking the bar in the middle.
+You can [create-a-new-relation-1.md](../relations/create-a-new-relation-1.md "mention") by entering a title in the search bar, and then select "+ Create Relation ...".

-Moving over to **My relations** is where you can see the objects in which you have attached to each Relation.&#x20;
+The **My Relations** tab is where you can access all installed Relations in your Anytype.&#x20;

 ![](<../../.gitbook/assets/image (13).png>)

-When you click on a specific **Relation** you are prompted with a set view of the details of the other objects which are linked.
+When you click on a specific **Relation** you are presented with a Set View of all Objects utilizing that Relation.

-You can also [create-a-new-relation-1.md](../relations/create-a-new-relation-1.md "mention") from the middle bar in your Anytype library.